Last Updated on March 29, 2021 by smartkitchenpicks

 Anyway, cauliflower was out, but when I spotted a head of purple cabbage in the grocery while at home over the holidays I just had to pick it up.
 I haven’t had much interaction with cabbage, except in the occasional coleslaw and that one bowl of cabbage soup I had about 3 years ago, but I was confident that I wouldn’t hate it outright.
 Plus, it was purple and apparently I didn’t learn anything from the cauliflower incident.

 And now that I’ve spent a million years waxing poetic on the beauty of beets and purple cabbage, let’s talk about what else is in the smoothie.
-I started off with bananas and dates for sweetness and added the aforementioned beets and cabbage along with a handful of berries for the colour.
+I started off with bananas and dates for sweetness and added the aforementioned beets and cabbage along with a handful of berries for the color.
 Then, for maximum creaminess a threw in some quick cooking oats and almond milk.
 And finally, since red velvet wouldn’t be red velvet in my eyes without chocolate, I added some cocoa powder and chocolate chips into the mix.

 Hidden Veggie Red Velvet Smoothie